 Feral Hogs in Arkansas

 Do you have feral hogs?
-Do you know how to recognize feral hog signs?
+Do you know how to recognize signs of feral hog damage?

 Though feral hogs have been in Arkansas for centuries, in the last 20 years feral